-At our first mentoring event of the year, Mrs. Barbee shared her perspective with about 40 Women in Defense members eager to learn from a very gifted leader.
+At our first mentoring event of the year, Mrs. Barbee shared her perspective with Women in Defense members.
 Mrs. Barbee began by asking the group for words that come to mind when we think of “soft skills.”
-Most of the responses could be summed up as communication skills, interpersonal skills, and attitude.
+Most of the responses included communication skills, interpersonal skills, and attitude.

-Then, that question was followed up by a discussion on words that describe “power skills” and the responses could not have been more different: leadership, engineering, self-confidence.
-Kristina pointed out that although our responses suggest contrasting meanings for soft skills versus power skills, they’re actually the same and our first mistake is assuming them to be different.
-She expressed that referring to these important attributes as “soft skills” suggests that they are not an important requirement in the performance of our jobs.
+Then, that question was followed up by a discussion on words that describe “power skills”.
+The responses could not have been more different: leadership, engineering, self-confidence.
+Kristina pointed out that although our responses suggest contrasting meanings for soft skills versus power skills, they’re the same.
+Our first mistake is assuming them to be different.
+Referring to these important attributes as “soft skills” suggests that they are not an important requirement in the performance of our jobs.

-If we consider that the definition of soft skills is, “personal attributes that enable someone to interact effectively and harmoniously with other people,” we see how powerful they really are.
-For example, as leaders, whether in a leadership role or as a teammate, modeling the way means recognizing your own weaknesses and being open to receiving constructive criticism from others.
+The definition of soft skills is, “personal attributes that enable someone to interact effectively and harmoniously with other people”.
+This shows us how powerful soft skills really are.
+For example, as leaders, modeling the way means recognizing your own weaknesses and being open to receiving constructive criticism from others.

 ”We have to help our teams see the value and use power skills in a meaningful way to make them succeed,” she said.

-Part of that role involves encouraging your team to step out of their comfort zone and let them know that you believe in them and you are giving them the opportunity to fail in a safe environment.
+Part of this role involves encouraging your team to step out of their comfort zone.
+Let them know you believe in them and you are giving them the opportunity to fail in a safe environment.

-Kristina explained that one of the reasons we typically don’t view soft skills as power skills is because women have been taught to focus on the math, engineering and other technical skills and to take the emotion out of their jobs.
-The problem with this approach is that women are really good at the emotional skills such as nurturing, empathizing, and connecting that can be incredibly valuable to others.
+One of the reasons we typically don’t view soft skills as power skills is because women have been taught to focus on the technical skills.
+However, women are great at emotional skills such as nurturing, empathizing, and connecting.
+These skills can be incredibly valuable to teammates.

-Finally, Mrs. Barbee encouraged us that the most effective way to harness the power skills in our teams is to model the way you want your team to be and to be likable in the process so they will want to be like you – now that’s powerful!
+Finally, Mrs. Barbee encouraged members that the most effective way to harness the power skills in our teams is to model the way.
+How do you want your team to operate?
+Additionally, it is important to be likable in the process so they will want to be like you.
+Now, that’s powerful!

-One helpful method she shared with us for giving feedback was the SBIR process, which incorporates positive reinforcement with constructive criticism.
+One helpful method Mrs. Barbee shared with us for giving feedback was the SBIR process.
+This incorporates positive reinforcement with constructive criticism.

 Situation – When did they do it?